 1 cabin reserved for 7 days or more = 30 DAY cancellation period.

 HOLIDAY Periods = 30 DAY cancellation period for one cabin booked.
 If more than one cabin is booked see the non-cancelable policy for groups.
-Contact Management for explicit dates considered within the Holiday Periods before booking.
+Contact Management for specific dates considered to be within a Holiday Period before booking.

 Travel-agency-reserved reservations cannot be cancelled.